EPA hits the road to seek input on power plant rules

 REGIONAL INITIATIVE AS ROLE MODEL

-Officials from some of the nine northeastern states in the Regional Greenhouse Gas Initiative - a carbon trading program targeting power sector emissions - will make the case that the initiative has a "plug and play" option for states to meet future federal rules.
+Officials from some of the nine northeastern states in the Regional Greenhouse Gas Initiative (RGGI) - a carbon trading program targeting power sector emissions - will attend some of the sessions and make the case that the initiative has a "plug and play" option for states to meet future federal rules.

 "We want to make the case ... that RGGI is fully compliant with section 111(d)," said Collin O'Mara, secretary of the environment and energy for Delaware.